Cory Mills: Military service

-From 1999 to 2003, Mills served in the United States Army, where he was a member of the 82nd Airborne Division.
+After graduating from high school, Mills enlisted in the United States Army.
+He was a member of the 82nd Airborne Division from 1999 to 2003.
 He took part in Operation Allied Force during the Kosovo War in 1999.
 Mills was deployed to Iraq in 2003 and received the Bronze Star Medal for saving the lives of two fellow soldiers and other acts.
 In 2025, NOTUS published a report raising questions about the award following an Army investigation exonerating Mills.
 One of the two men who had allegedly received life-saving care from Mills under enemy fire said his injuries had not been life-threatening and he and the helicopter pilot did not remember Mills being there.
 The sergeant whom Mills had allegedly rescued from an enemy insurgent said that the incident did not happen.

+After leaving the Army, he earned an associate's degree from Florida State College at Jacksonville.

 Business career

 From 2005 to 2009, he was a military contractor for DynCorp, working overseas in Iraq and Afghanistan, before working as a maritime security specialist and anti-piracy adviser for Special Tactical Services.
 He then worked for federal contractors Chemonics International and Pax Mondial Ltd. and as a senior risk manager at Management Systems International.

-In 2014, Mills co-founded PACEM Solutions International LLC, a risk management and consulting firm.
-The following year, he co-founded PACEM Defense, a private security company.
-In 2015, the United States Department of Defense facilitated a $228 million arms deal between PACEM and the government of Iraq.
-As of 2023, PACEM is indebted $48 million to a Canadian lender and has been forced to close its munitions plant twice by the Florida Department of Financial Services for failing to pay workers' compensation insurance premiums.
+In 2014, Mills co-founded Pacem Solutions, a risk management and consulting firm with his wife, Rana Al Saadi.
+The following year, he co-founded Pacem Defense, a private security company.
+In 2015, the United States Department of Defense facilitated a $228 million arms deal between Pacem and the government of Iraq.

+As of 2023, Pacem is indebted $48 million to a Canadian lender and has been forced to close its munitions plant twice by the Florida Department of Financial Services for failing to pay workers' compensation insurance premiums.
 He is also co-founder of ALS Less-Lethal Systems, a company that manufactures equipment for military and law enforcement clients.

 In December 2020, Mills was appointed to the Defense Business Board, a board established to provide independent advice on best business practices to senior leaders within the Defense Department.
 In February 2021, President Joe Biden ordered Secretary Lloyd Austin to suspend all members of the Pentagon's advisory boards (including the DBB) and to ask that all Trump appointees step down.